skspade/workmux/README.md

 ### `workmux merge [branch-name]`

-Merges a branch into the main branch and automatically cleans up all associated resources (worktree, tmux window, and local branch).
+Merges a branch into the main branch and automatically cleans up all associated resources (worktree, zellij tab, and local branch).

 - `[branch-name]`: Optional name of the branch to merge.
 If omitted, automatically detects the current branch from the worktree you're in.